 Arcade is more than a sample library.
 It’s a playable instrument with all of the tools and sounds needed to create complete tracks from scratch.
 It’s a breeze to chop, rearrange, and mutate loops at the touch of a button.
 To demonstrate, we made a sultry garage-inspired break to show you how easy it is to make electronic music using Arcade.

 Before we start, keep this in mind.
-When you use ARCADE, forget how you used a MIDI keyboard in the past.
-Think of the keys in ARCADE as triggers instead of notes.
-White keys trigger Loops in a Kit.
+When you use Arcade, forget how you used a MIDI keyboard in the past.
+Think of the keys in Arcade as triggers instead of notes.
+White keys trigger Loops in a Sampler.
 Black keys trigger modifiers to make the samples sing in your style.

 The style we’re going for is akin to Disclosure’s first album Settle, released back in 2013.
 It was heavily influenced by garage, a late 90’s genre that combines soulful house synths, jungle’s broken beats, and R&B vocals.
 Their single “You & Me” is an unforgettable example of this classic sound.

 The foundation of “You And Me” is a crispy drum beat.
-So to start, we’re going to open up ARCADE’s Drum Machinery Line.
-We want to use a kick, hat, and clap from different Loops in one of the Kits.
-ARCADE’s layout makes it fast to pick out only what you need.
+So to start, we’re going to open up Arcade’s Drum Machinery Line.
+We want to use a kick, hat, and clap from different Loops in one of the Samplers.
+Arcades layout makes it fast to pick out only what you need.

 To isolate a specific sound in a Loop, click the Edit button located at the bottom of the Loop’s white key.
 In the Edit panel, you can set markers for the start and stop points in a Loop.